onyx-platform/onyx-platform.github.io/_drafts/2016-06-13-Task-Bundles.md

         (update-in [:schema :triggers] conj
                    {:sql/connection-uri {:connection-uri s/Str}}))))
 ```

-We update both the `:task` portion to include the new trigger spec, and
-the `:schema` portion so that it can participate in the validation happening
+`with-trigger-to-sql` add's new Onyx declarations to the `:task` key (triggers),
+and new constraints. `add-task` will check these new constraints just the same.
-in `onyx.job/add-task`.
-Convention is to name task bundle modifier functions
+Convention is to name task bundle modifier functions `with-*`.
-`with-*`.

 ## Jobs

 Task's and Task Bundle Modifiers are all about encapsulating functionality to
-facilitate reuse.
-At this time, most of the Onyx plugins provide a task bundle
+assist with reuse.
+Right now, most of the Onyx plugins provide a task bundle
 interface under `onyx.tasks.<plugin-name>`.
 This allows us to avoid dealing
 directly with the Onyx job map, making our jobs [look like this](https://github.com/onyx-twitter-sample/twit/blob/master/src/twit/jobs/trending.clj).